wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: unchecked custom overlay 1 in setting "Available overlays in control box" - [action is needed if you changed this!](http://mapsmarker.com/v3.1)
 * CHANGED: updated Chinese translation thanks to John Shen, [http://www.synyan.net](http://www.synyan.net)
 * CHANGED: updated Hungarian translation thanks to István Pintér, [http://www.logicit.hu](http://www.logicit.hu)
+* CHANGED: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
 * CHANGED: updated German translation
 * BUGFIX: display of markers was broken on RTL (right to left) WordPress sites
 * BUGFIX: editor broke with error "Cannot redeclare curpageurl()" on some installations
 * BUGFIX: warning messages on WordPress 3.5 when debug is enabled
 * BUGFIX: unchecked but active overlays were not shown in layer controlbox on frontend
-* BUGFIX: maps on backend were broken when certain translation like Italian were active
+* BUGFIX: maps on backend were broken when certain translation like Italian were active (thx Elisa Cucco!)
+* BUGFIX: if all basemaps were available in control box, markers+popups could be hidden

 = v3.0 - 28.11.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.0)